 A nurse from Child and Youth Health visits our service each term.
 All preschool children are encouraged to meet the nurse with their guardian to have a health check.
 This health check is free and involves the nurse examining the child’s eyesight, hearing, height, weight and general development.
 These checks are carried our sometime after your child turns 4 years.

-Please sign your child ‘in’ when you drop them off, and ‘out’ on dismissal.
 Please ensure you have given the people who collect your child/ren authority to do so.
 Ensure you inform us when someone different will be collecting your child.
 They will be required to produce photo identification in line with the Department for Education policy.
-Our doors open at 8.30am and sessions finish at 3.15pm.
+Our doors open at 8.40am and sessions finish at 3.10pm.
 If your child requires care outside of these times, please book Out of School Hours Care.
 We are unable to supervise preschool children or school aged siblings outside of these hours.

 Happy Haven provide onsite Out of School Hours Care for Elizabeth North Preschool and Primary School.
 Please see the website for more information.
 Website www.happyhaven.com.au